junxit/us-congress-bills-110/bill.md

 - **(a)** *In general* Chapter 77 (relating to miscellaneous provisions) is amended by adding at the end the following new section:
   > ## § 7529.
 Notification of suspected identity theft
   >
-  > If, in the course of an investigation under section 7206 (relating to fraud and false statements) or 7207 (relating to fraudulent returns, statements, or other documents), the Secretary determines that there may have been an unauthorized use of the identity of the taxpayer or dependents, the Secretary shall—
+  > If, in the course of an investigation under section 7206 (relating to fraud and false statements) or 7207 (relating to fraudulent returns, statements, or other documents), the Secretary determines that there was or may have been an unauthorized use of the identity of the taxpayer or dependents, the Secretary shall—
   >
   > - **(1)** as soon as practicable and without jeopardizing such investigation, notify the taxpayer of such determination, and
   > - **(2)** if any person is criminally charged by indictment or information under either of such sections, notify such taxpayer as soon as practicable of such charge.